-Assuming you’ve retired plain old soap and water to wash your face, you’ve likely (hopefully!) moved onto a facial cleanser.
-The best formulas wash off makeup, dirt, and oil without stripping the skin or leading to irritation.
-While applying facial cleanser may seem like the simplest step in your routine, there are a few ways to slip up in the process.
+Assuming you’ve retired the routine of using plain old soap and water to wash your face, you’ve likely (hopefully!) moved onto a facial cleanser.
+The best cleanser formulas remove makeup, dirt and oil without stripping the skin or causing irritation.
+While applying facial cleanser may seem like the simplest step in your routine, there are a few ways to slip up during the process.
 So, what’s the best way to achieve the perfect cleanse?
-Ahead, we’re sharing six easy face-washing steps to follow to help you learn the right way to use face cleanser!
+Ahead, find six easy face-washing steps to follow to ensure you’re completely and properly cleansing your face.

-You’ve got your cleanser handy and you’re ready to roll.
-Before you reach for the faucet, take a quick peek at the instructions listed on the product label.
+So, you’ve got your cleanser handy and you’re ready to roll — but before you reach for the faucet, take a quick peek at the instructions listed on the product label.
 Why?
-Because some cleansers (ahem, micellar water) should be applied onto dry skin rather than wet, and it’s crucial to know this before you start splashing around.
-We share more reasons why those instructions on your skin care products matter here!
+Because some cleansers (like micellar water) should be applied on dry skin rather than wet, and it’s crucial to know this before you start splashing around.

-You don’t want any dirt, oil, germs or bacteria silently lingering on your hands making it onto your face, do you?
-Didn’t think so.
-Before you place your paws anywhere near your complexion, give them a good wash with soap.
+Washing your hands has always been of the utmost importance.
+After all, you don’t want any dirt, oil, germs or bacteria that are lingering on your hands making it onto your face.
+Before you think about touching your face, give your hands a thorough wash with soap.

-Got your ammo?
 Now’s the time to splash some tepid water onto your skin.
 (If the label on your face wash instructs you otherwise, skip this step.)
-Make sure the water is not too hot as it can be drying and damaging.
+Make sure the water is not too hot as it can be drying and potentially damaging.
 To maintain the integrity of the skin, room temperature water is your best bet.
-Next, squeeze a dime-sized amount of face wash onto your fingertips and lather up.
+Next, squeeze a dime-size amount of face wash onto your fingertips and lather up.

-How you apply your cleanser is equally as important as the product, the water temperature, and the tools!
-Using your fingertips, gently—we repeat, gently—massage the cleanser into your skin in small circular motions with light pressure.
+How you apply your cleanser is equally as important as the product, the water temperature and the tools.
+Using your fingertips, gently massage the cleanser onto your skin in small circular motions with light pressure.
 If the formula feels tight, wet your hands a bit more as you caress your face.
 Do this for about 30 seconds to a minute.
-Remember: You’re washing your face here, not your tires.
-Don’t be vigorous and aggressive with rubs and tugs; it’ll only leave your skin worse off.
+Remember: You’re washing your face here, so to avoid irritation, don’t be vigorous and aggressive with rubs and tugs.

-Turn the faucet back on, wait for the temperature to reach lukewarm, and splash some water onto your skin to remove the cleanser.
-Residue can hide around your jaw, nose, ears, and hairline, so pay close attention to these areas using your fingertips if necessary.
+Turn the faucet back on, wait for the temperature to become lukewarm and splash some water onto your skin to remove the cleanser.
+Residue can hide around your jaw, nose, ears and hairline, so pay close attention to these areas using your fingertips if necessary.
 You may have heard that wetting your face with cold water is better for “closing” your pores, but that’s just a myth.
 Pores do not open and close like a door, so always use lukewarm water on your skin.
-It’s the right option.

-You’ve made it to the finish line!
 After washing, dab — don’t rub — your face with a clean, dry cloth or towel.
-Aggressive rubs can irritate, stretch, and potentially cause wrinkles on the skin over time if done regularly, essentially undoing all of your hard work.
+Aggressive rubs can irritate, stretch and potentially cause wrinkles on the skin over time.
 Keep in mind that towels are a breeding ground for bacteria, especially when stored in a damp place, so make sure to hang yours in a dry area between uses.
 If you prefer not to use a cloth or towel, you can air dry.
-Follow up with the rest of the products in your routine — toner, serum, eye cream, moisturizer and what have you— once your skin is dry or, even better, still slightly damp.
-And that’s all she wrote!
+Follow up with the rest of the products in your routine — toner, serum, eye cream, moisturizer and anything else you use — once your skin is dry or, even better, still slightly damp.